Effective 1 February 2024

 - enabling us to provide the products and services for which you apply (including improving customer outcomes);

-- providing information to the trustee of a superannuation scheme, for example where we act as administrator or provide insurance cover for that scheme;
+- providing information to the trustee of a superannuation fund, for example where we act as administrator or provide insurance cover for that fund;

 - processing and underwriting your application for life insurance or to join a superannuation or managed fund;